Azure/azure-webpubsub/samples/csharp/chatapp-withstorage/Readme.md

 Then, register your services in `Startup.ConfigureServices` like above and run the app

 When you open http://localhost:8080, you can see the application using the configured storage services.

+You could open the webview of the tunnel tool http://127.0.0.1:9080/ to see the requests coming in with every message sent from the page.